 Plaza del Duque 7 and 13 (kitchenware, electrical goods, linen)

 It's no exaggeration to say you can buy almost anything here; they claim to offer 500,000 items in their 200 departments.
-The main store at the top of Sierpes has fashion departments for men, women and children, a great toiletries hall and an excellent supermarket with a wide selection of olive oils and wine.
+The main store at the top of Sierpes has fashion departments for men, women and children, a great toiletries hall and an excellent gourmet food store, plus a supermarket, both with a wide selection of olive oils and wine.
 You can also buy English newspapers and magazines.
 Beware though, prices are steep.

 Fans cost from 5 euros for the smallest, simplest one upwards.
 You can get one with pretty carving for 25 euros in Dizal (Sierpes 48), while many shops stock collectors' items made of materials such as ebony and mother of pearl.
 Abananicos de Seville (Plaza San Francisco 7) has a wide range, including handpainted ones from 15 euros and trademark bold designs and bright colours of ubiquitous Spanish designer Agatha Ruiz de la Prada.